 If you’re comparing online share trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to providers’ websites.
 The information displayed is based on an average of six trades per month.
 Please note the table is sorted by Star Rating (highest to lowest), followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of online share trading companies.
 Canstar may earn a fee for referrals.

-Investing for 10 years plus years
+Investing for 10 years plus years – Long term shares

 If you’re getting in nice and early, and you’ve got 10 years or more until your goal, an insurance bond is likely a great solution.
 Insurance bonds are an investment structure, like your superannuation, that allows you to invest in a really tax effective way.
 So you can invest in the same or similar assets as above (exchange-traded funds, managed funds, property funds) but underneath an investment structure that will save you tax.
 This option will also work well for most starting balances (normally $1,000 is the minimum initial contribution) and you can “save” into this over time.
-Brilliant!

-Alternatively, if you’ve got a reasonable chunk of change right now, and lots of time before you need the funds, property might work for you.
+Alternatively, if you’ve got a reasonable chunk of change right now, and lots of time before you need the funds, then property might work for you.
 This might be the case if flexibility is less important, and perhaps your goal directly links to the property itself, like giving your kids a leg-up on entering the market when they are older.

-The bottom line for investing as a parent
+Investing as a parent

 Whatever your goal is, you need to be clear and intentional on how you’re going to get there.
 Hope and love is not a viable financial strategy.